-These companies will have the right size vehicles for the move, experience in how to load and unload the items safely and quickly.
-They also offer additional services, such as packing, unpacking, assembling furniture and can sell you boxes to store your items in.
+These companies will have the right size vehicles for the move, and experience in how to load and unload the items safely and quickly.
+They also offer additional services, such as packing, unpacking, and assembling furniture and can sell you boxes to store your items in.

 Removal companies also offer insurance that will protect your valuables in the event of a theft or accident; this is something you won’t get with standard van hire.

 But how much does a removal company cost?
 What is the final bill after all those added extras and options are included in the price?

 On this page, you’ll find our recently updated price guide along with some great tips to help you get a great deal.

 The Cost to Use The Services of a Removal Firm

 In May 2022, we asked 19 removal firms from various locations around the UK to provide us with a price for taking our possessions from our house in London and deliver them to our new address in Wiltshire.

 Our property has three bedrooms and contains all the usual items; bed, sofas, tables and electronic items etc. It doesn’t contain anything that would be classed as high value or requiring special treatment such as a piano.

 Below you can see the average removal company price, this is calculated from all 19 removal firms: